Deep Learning in Astrophysics: INTRODUCTION

-\subsection{Deep Learning as A New Direction}
+\subsection{Deep Learning as a New Direction}

-The limitations of classical methods—their inability to simultaneously achieve scalability, expressivity, and data efficiency—create a bottleneck for modern astronomy.
+The limitations of classical methods---their inability to simultaneously achieve scalability, expressivity, and data efficiency---create a bottleneck for modern astronomy.
 Neural networks offer an alternative approach.
-They provide exceptional scalability through parallel GPU computation and expressivity for learning complex relationships, even in high dimensions.
+They provide scalability through graphics processing unit computation and expressivity for learning complex relationships, even in high dimensions.
 The universal approximation theorem proved feedforward networks with sufficient neurons can approximate any continuous function to arbitrary accuracy \citep{Cybenko1989,Hornik1989}.

 In the early days of deep learning, this theoretical power came at a practical cost.
-While theoretically capable of fitting any continuous function, achieving this required massive training datasets.
+Although theoretically capable of fitting any continuous function, achieving this fitting required massive training datasets.
 Critics articulated what appeared to be a fundamental barrier: the bias-variance dilemma \citep{Geman1992}.
-High bias means underfitting—oversimplified models missing real patterns.
-High variance means overfitting—like fitting a 100th-order polynomial to ten data points, which passes through every point perfectly but oscillates wildly between them.
-Neural networks seemed trapped—their expressivity reduced bias but amplified variance, making them overly sensitive to specific training examples.
+High bias means underfitting---oversimplified models missing real patterns.
+High variance means overfitting---like fitting passes through every point but the passes oscillate wildly between them.
+Neural networks seemed trapped---their expressivity reduced bias but amplified variance, making them sensitive to training examples.

-\begin{marginnote}[] \entry{Universal Approximation Theorem}{Mathematical proof that feedforward neural networks with sufficient neurons can approximate any continuous function to arbitrary accuracy.} \end{marginnote}
+\begin{marginnote}[] \entry{Universal approximation theorem}{mathematical proof that feedforward neural networks with sufficient neurons can approximate any continuous function to arbitrary accuracy} \end{marginnote}

-Recent developments have challenged this understanding \citep{Zhang2016,Belkin2019}.
+Recent developments have challenged this understanding.
 The bias-variance dilemma proved less constraining than predicted.
-A key theoretical insight helps explain why: neural networks with infinite width converge to Gaussian Processes \citep{Neal1996,Williams1996,Lee2017}.
-Just as the Central Limit Theorem ensures sums of random variables converge to Gaussians, infinitely wide networks—through averaging over many neurons—become equivalent to Gaussian Processes with specific kernels.
-This connection reveals why overparameterized networks generalize better than simple polynomials of comparable flexibility: they inherit the smooth interpolation properties of Gaussian Processes rather than the oscillatory behavior of high-order polynomials.
+A key theoretical insight helps explain why: Neural networks with infinite width converge to Gaussian processes \citep{Neal1996,Williams1996,Lee2017}.
+Just as the central limit theorem ensures sums of random variables converge to Gaussians, infinitely wide networks---through averaging over many neurons---become equivalent to Gaussian processes with specific kernels.
+This connection reveals why overparameterized networks generalize better than simple polynomials of comparable flexibility \citep{Zhang2016,Belkin2019}.